 The Wounded Moose holds 213 claims spread across four miles east of Indian River.
 It sits just one mile south of the land where his son Kevin already operates.
 The turnkey operation included excavators, an existing camp, and the potential to deliver up to $200 million worth of gold.

 Tony saw it as an opportunity to secure the family’s future for two or three more generations.
-It was untested ground, but Tony has never let uncertainty stop him.
 The deal came together fast, and Tony moved immediately to get the wash plant Harold relocated to its new home.

 Without a water license, large-scale gold mining is impossible.
 Minnie gathered the family and broke the news.
-The crews had to pivot, and Tony’s son Mike who had been dreaming of running this new operation as a 50/50 partner with his father faced a major delay on his big chance.
+Tony’s son Michael, who had been dreaming of running this new operation as a 50/50 partner with his father, faced a major delay on his big chance.

 Tony did not fall apart.
 He redirected his focus back to the producing sites and let the weekly gold weigh-in speak for itself.
 The setback was real, but the momentum was too strong to stop.